leonbornemann/temporalINDDiscovery/Readme.md

 * __--reverse__ if the flag is set, then queries will be run in reverse search, meaning the index is searched for attributes that are contained in the query
 * __--nThreads__ number of threads to use
 * __--seed__ seed to make random choices deterministic and experiments repeatable
+* __--metadata__ metadata directory that will store things like precomputed weights (for WEIGHTED RANDOM) to speed up index building for repeated executions

 Furthermore, there are some main classes that produce statistics that we either directly reported in the paper or used to generate plots using our corresponding [Jupyter Notebooks](https://github.com/leonbornemann/temporalINDEvaluation):
 * [BasicStatisticsPrintMain](src/main/scala/de/hpi/temporal_ind/discovery/statistics_and_results/BasicStatisticsPrintMain.scala) - produces basic statistics for Section 5.1
 * [TINDCandidateExportMain](src/main/scala/de/hpi/temporal_ind/data/attribute_history/labelling/TINDCandidateExportMain.scala) - exports an informative summary of a tIND candidate in csv for manual annotation of genuineness
-* [GenuineTINDGridSearchMain](src/main/scala/de/hpi/temporal_ind/data/attribute_history/labelling/GenuineTINDGridSearchMain.scala) - takes the output csv of the previous (with the genuineness column filled) and executes a grid search that tests all tIND variants with various parameters and exports the results to a csv to be processed by our [Jupyter Notebook](TODO)
+* [GenuineTINDGridSearchMain](src/main/scala/de/hpi/temporal_ind/data/attribute_history/labelling/GenuineTINDGridSearchMain.scala) - takes the output csv of the previous (with the genuineness column filled) and executes a grid search that tests all tIND variants with various parameters and exports the results to a csv to be processed by our [Jupyter Notebook](https://github.com/leonbornemann/temporalINDEvaluation)